lene99/Daily_Task_Planner/README.md

 2. Create a virtual environment in the same directory.
 3. In the virtual environment, download PyQt5 using ```pip install pyqt5```
 4. Then, download PyQt5-Tools using ```pip install pyqt5-tools```
+5. Download SQLite3 <a href="https://www.sqlite.org/2022/sqlite-dll-win64-x64-3400100.zip">here</a>.
-5. Lastly, if you have yet to, download Python 3.9.0. in your virtual environment.
+6. Lastly, if you have yet to, download Python 3.9.0. in your virtual environment.
-6. Run the main.py file.
+7. Run the main.py file.

 <h2> Additional Information </h2>
 <p> For it to be useful, I've also created a .bat file which opens up the program everytime i start up my computer so that I can be reminded of what are the tasks I would need to complete for the day.
 (Hopefully this will also make me become more disciplined as compared to before with the Sticky Notes!)